 Middle Hall: Art House

-Middle Hall is home to art and art history, drama, and music majors—with some English majors and creative writing minors joining the community as well.
+Middle Hall is an upper-class community, home to art and art history, drama, and music majors—with some English majors and creative writing minors joining the community as well.
 The aim of this selective learning community is to enhance the experiences of students in the performing and visual arts by involving them in special programming, enhanced connections to their faculty and unique learning opportunities.
 Middle Hall has a performance space in the basement for student events and performances.
-Two spaces are reserved for first-year students.
-Check back—you’ll be able to apply online!

 Washington College’s Presidential Fellows have demonstrated a commitment to high-level academic achievement and intellectual rigor.
-Members of this program live on the second floor of Kent House.
+Members of this program live in Minta Martin.
 Learn more about the program on the Presidential Fellows page.